Richard-Burns/SimpleMixer/README.md

 At the very top of the screen is a tab to switch into mapping mode.
 Currently this is the standard TouchDesigner stoner however it will likely soon be replaced by a Resolume style poly drawing and warping system.
 You can also choose an output monitor and toggle the output on and off.

 ##### Changelog

+###### 1.3.1

+New Features

+- Upgraded to TouchDesigner 2022.35280
+- replaced gui with text comp version
+- added gpu memory usage to top bar
+- postfx now get replicated on startup
+- toxs, movies, notch blocks and postfx can now be titled and it will show in the media browser.
+To give a component a title add a text DAT in it called name and type in whatever you want it to say.
+- some new postfx's to get people started
+- Spout/Syphon output added - see settings
+- RMTP output added - see settings
+- NDI output added - see settings
+- Video device output added - see settings

+Bug Fixes

+- fixed output dimmer toggle not working
+- fixed crash when reloading postfxs
+- removed faulty save component - ctrl + alt + s saves all

+To-do
+- Finally switch out the audioanalysis for the new one
+- re-arrange the UI to give more space for more functionality
+- Loading fixes for toxes and post fx and memory saving stuff
+- Remove replicators from toxes and movies provided the postfx update worked well
+- presets for toxes and post fx media
+- Add Warpa as a new mapping tool in the back end

 ###### 1.2.1